 March 1st today.
 I have thought about this month for quite some time.
-It's my birthday month and I knew when my birthday arrived, I would be close to graduating.
+It's my birthday month, and I knew when my birthday arrived, I would be close to graduating.
 So, here we are!
 Seven weeks of

-class left I think.
-I am working on school work this weekend in hopes of completing quite a bit of it so I am not too stressed next month.
+class left, I think.
+I am working on school work this weekend in hopes of completing quite a bit of it, so I am not too stressed next month.

 I am also working on my presentation for Rotary as I will be discussing my event with them this Thursday!

-Of course, I am nervous but I think my PowerPoint will be received well.
+Of course, I am nervous, but I think my PowerPoint will be received well.
 At least I hope it is.
 The biggest thing is that I can get online to show it!

 After finally feeling better from the cold I have had since November, I woke up yesterday with a

+go out.
 Hopefully, no one stops by to see me and is disgusted by my appearance and smell. :)

 My physical therapist reminded me on Thursday that my hips are hurting so much because I am off Prednisone.
-It completely slipped my mind that the reason I had
+It completely slipped my mind that the reason

-one day I am free from the pain.
+in hopes one day I am free from the pain.

-sure this is difficult for everyone she knows.
+and I am sure this is difficult for everyone she knows.

 what I wrote or where!
 I have to be more responsible.

-I have not seen the girls in a week and I miss them so much.
+I have not seen the girls in a week, and I miss them so much.
 I had planned to keep the three of them overnight yesterday, but due to my sickness, it was best not to expose them.

 to a trauma-informed health care event on Friday.
 I was happy to know that professionals are discussing how medical interventions can induce trauma and how we, as professionals, should approach the matter to aid them in processing their experiences.

-yesterday- one was related to my practicum and the other was my PT.
-I figured I would cough all through the PT and expose my germs to others which they don't need!
+yesterday- one was related to my practicum, and the other was my PT.
+I figured I would cough all through the PT and expose my germs to others, which they don't need!